Just How many WordPress page builders are there? Here’s a big ole list.

 Using a page builder can help WordPress developers save time and create custom pages quicker saving time and increasing their profit margin on a project.
 It is, however, a tight line to tow.
 You have to separate the good from the bad.

-Fortunately for WordPress entrepreneurs, there are a large group of page builders to choose from.
+Fortunately for WordPress entrepreneurs, there is a large group of page builders to choose from.

 Do you have some extra time this weekend?
 Good, you have some time to test, play and review some of these plugins.
 Can you believe there are 31 page builder plugins?